carbondigitalus/imagify-nodejs/security.md

 ## Reporting a Vulnerability

-We want to ensure that all SEM Links projects are secure for everyone.
+We want to ensure that all our projects are secure for everyone.
 If you've discovered a security vulnerability, we appreciate your help in disclosing it to us in a [responsible manner][link-responsible-disclosure].

 Publicly disclosing a vulnerability can put the entire community at risk.
 If you've discovered a security concern,